laperex/xviv/FEATURES.md

 xviv synth --design top --usr-access-type git   # default
 ```

-In non-git projects, the SHA falls back to a datestamp.
+In non-git projects, synthesis will fail if `usr_access_value` is not set explicitly and a bitstream is being written.

 ---